tariq786/datafying_bitcoin/README.md

 This is the presentation.
 It is worth going through this first to get an idea about the scope of the work and the tools used. http://bit.ly/slideshares_tariq

+## Demo ##
+Live Demo of the transaction fee calculator will be available soon.
+Please stay tuned.

 ## Credits ##
-My heartfelt thanks to VictorSecu from #bitcoin on freenode.
+My heartfelt thanks to Victorsueca from #bitcoin channel on freenode.
 His input was extremely valuable in understanding some of the concepts.
 I also want to acknowledge midnightmagic and gijensen from #bitcoin as well for help in debugging bitcoind and other discussion. #bitcoin channel is very valuable source for discussion and suggestions
-## Demo ##
-Live Demo of the transaction fee calculator will be available soon.
-Please stay tuned.